flores-et-folia/flores-et-folia.github.io/_notes/flores-et-folia/Daurel and Beton.md

 Where can I begin to explain this little piece of Occitanian literature and how it fascinates me?
 Let me just allow it to introduce itself:

-_Would you all like to hear a noble song?
+> _Would you all like to hear a noble song?
-Pay attention, please, and listen to the story
+> Pay attention, please, and listen to the story
-Of a powerful French duke and of Count Guy,
+> Of a powerful French duke and of Count Guy,
-Of the minstrel, Daurel, and the boy, Beton,
+> Of the minstrel, Daurel, and the boy, Beton,
-_(_Daurel and Beton_, Lines 1-4 translated by Gaunt & Pratt, 2016)
+> (Daurel and Beton, Lines 1-4 translated by Gaunt & Pratt, 2016)

 This opening introduces the four main players in this narrative.
 The lines that follow go on to show the moment where our French duke, Bovis, makes a pact with Count Guy--arguably the inciting incident of the whole narrative.
 We are told that Bovis is wealthy and influential while Guy is not, yet the two men are the best of friends.
 So much so that they decide to make a pact before witnesses, naming themselves as each other's heirs.
 From the beginning the poem also informs us very bluntly that Guy is evil and scheming and is going to betray Bovis.
 There is not much subtlety here, but seeing how it all unfolds is still a fascinating journey.

-#### A brief summary
+### A brief summary

 For the first part of the poem Bovis goes from strength to strength, earning accolades, recognition, more wealth and status, and--seemingly the final straw for Guy--the hand of the emperor Charlemagne's sister in marriage.
 Along the way Guy and Bovis come upon a minstrel by the name of Daurel, who has a wife and two sons.
 He impresses them with his skill, accompanies them and seems to become a friend and follower to them both, earning his own assortment of gifts and titles.
 One such gift is a castle, given to him by Bovis.
 In theory this gift would increase Daurel's status in the feudal world, turning him from a minstrel into a lord.
 Life seems good between the three of them, until Guy tries to pressure Emenjart, Bovis' wife and Charlemagne's sister, to sleep with him.
 When she rejects him he tells her she will regret it.
 Ermenjart tells Bovis what happened, but Bovis does not believe her, certain that Guy would never do such a thing.